- Can Security be granted to a foreign lender?

 5.1 Can it be sold to a third party?
 Is it possible for a secured party to appoint receivers/liquidators and if so how and what are their powers?
-Can security be enforced directly without recourse to the courts and are private sales of security possible?
+Can security be enforced directly without recourse to any courts and are private sales of security possible?
 Does it have to be sold by auction?

 5.2 Are loans from shareholders subordinated?
-If so, how is this done?
+If so, how is it done?
 Is it customary for such loans to be waived or written off contractually as part of an enforcement of a share pledge should a default occur?

 Legal issues that would be likely to impact upon the valuation and the security of income from an investment perspective.